 - Cash– Most of the markets operate on a cash-only basis

-- Coins for the toilets– You are in Europe, and you must pay to use the bathroom.
-Have 50 cent coins ready to go!
+- Coins for the toilets– You are in Europe and must pay to use the bathroom.
+Have 50-cent coins ready to go!

 - Deposits on glassware.
 Any beverage that comes in a glass has a deposit on it that you will get back when you return to the vendor. *You can also keep the glass if you like it!

 - Come hungry for junk food.
-Some markets have more selection than others, but in general, this is not the place for healthy food.
+Some food stalls have more selection than others, but generally, this is not the place for healthy food.

-- If possible, go early, and during the week.
-It doesn’t take a genius to figure out these markets are crazy busy on the weekends.
+- If possible, go early and during the week.
+It doesn’t take a genius to figure out that these markets are crazy busy on the weekends.
 Go at 4 pm if possible!